epochjs/epoch/getting-started/index.md

 ];
 ```

-* Each chart type expects a certain data format.
-For the most part they are very similar to
-  the example given above.
-Some types of charts (e.g. pie, guage, heatmap) require rather
-  different formats.
-Make sure to read the chart-by-chart documentation below to see exactly
-  what each type expects.
+Each chart type expects a certain data format.
+For the most part they are very similar to the example given above.
+Some types of charts (e.g. pie, guage, heatmap) require rather different formats.
+Make sure to read the chart-by-chart documentation below to see exactly what each chart expects.

-**4) Initialize, place, and draw the chart**
+#### 3. Initialize, Place, and Draw

 ```javascript
 var areaChartInstance = $('#area').epoch({ type: 'area', data: data });
 ```

-* We use custom jQuery method `.epoch` to create the chart.
-It will automatically place it as child
-  of the our container div and size it to fill the div completely.
-* The `.epoch` function returns a programming interface with with to interact with the chart
-  (in this example it is assigned to the `areaChartInstance` variable).
-For basic charts such as
-  this it is used to update the chart's data, for example: `areaChartInstance.update(myNewData);`.
+Use the custom jQuery method `.epoch` to create the chart.
+The method will automatically insert the chart as a direct child of the selected container (in this case the `div` with an id of `area`).
+After the elements have been placed the method will resize the chart to completely fill the container and draw the chart based on the data it was given.

+The `.epoch` function returns a chart class instance that can be used to interact with the chart post initialization.
+In the example above we keep a reference to the chart instance in the `areaChartInstance` variable.
+For basic charts, such at the area chart we created, this instance can be used to update the chart's data via the `update` method.

 ### Visual Styles